danverbraganza/go-mithril/README.md

 ### Moria

 The bindings provided in package `mithril` do not provide for an idiomatic Go approach to crafting front-end code.
-The next step of this project is to create the subpackage moria, which allows user to work with types and functions that more closely suit Go.
+For a more pleasant approach, use *moria*, a set of strongly typed functions, types and interfaces you implement to get the same behaviour.

+At present, Moria is only partially implemented.

 ### Can I contribute?
-> *Yes, but*
+> *Yes, but...*

 At the moment, I'm really enjoying lone-wolfing on the project in my spare time.
 Due to the constraints of professional committments I fear I will not be able to